 |Spot #1 – NW Viewing area “Lockheed Avenue”|

 |WHERE||This spot is located at HOU’s northwestern end by the roadside of “Lockheed Avenue”.
-There you’ll find a parking area, which was built to watch airplanes during arrival and departure from here.
-You can easily park your car there and search your favourite position around the parking then.
+There you’ll find a parking area, which was built to watch airplanes during arrival and departure from Runway 13R (and 13L).
+You can easily park your car there and search your favourite position around the parking lot.

-|WHAT||Arrivals onto runway 13R, 13L and 17 and (with a ladder or a thin lens) you can also take pictures of Line-Ups onto runway 13R as well as runway 17.|
+|WHAT||Arrivals onto runway 13R, 13L and 17 and (with a ladder or a thin lens to fit through the chain link fence).
+You can also take pictures of lineups onto Runway 13R as well as runway 17.|

-|MISC.||Ladder needed for groundshots only, if your lenses aren’t thin enough to fit through the fenceholes – No ladder needed for normal arrivalshots.
+|MISC.||Ladder or standing on car needed for groundshots only, if your lenses isn’t thin enough to fit through the fence holes – No ladder is needed for normal arrival shots as long as you are positioned far enough back from the fence.
 Enough parking possibilities around the spot and everything nearby like restrooms and stores.|